moomou/CarND-Vehicle-Detection/writeup_template.md

 Here is an example using optimized parameters (see section below) for a car and noncar input.

-Car
 ![hog sample](asset/car_hog.png)

-Not car
+*Car*

 ![hog sample](asset/notcar_hog.png)
+*Not car*

 The code for HOG can be found in lesson_func.py `get_hog_features` and `single_img_features`.

 #### 2. Explain how you settled on your final choice of HOG parameters.

 To identify the best parameters for the HOG features, I utilized `RandomizedSearchCV` in scikit learn to search for best the best peforming parameters for over a few hundred images from car and non-car class.
+This can be found in vehicle.py `search` function.

 After the experiment, I obtained the following parameters:
 ```